learnlatex/learnlatex.github.io/CONTRIBUTING.md

 For the avoidance of doubt, we are using US English spelling (and idiom) on the site, as this is the most widely-understood approach.

-See [STYLEGUIDE.md](STYLEGUIDE.md) for other points of style for the English version.
+See [The Style Guide](STYLEGUIDE.md) for other points of style for the English version.

 If you do plan to contribute a translation then please contact the